zappedx/HyperTweaks/README.md

 - Deletes various xiaomi bloatware confirmed by multiple sources
 - Enables a custom DNS (dns.adguard-dns.com)
 - Optionally raises the GPU / CPU Level for better animations.

-Unfortunately due to not having root, HyperOS cannot be optimized extensively.
+Unfortunately due to not having root, HyperOS cannot extensively be optimized.